This Discussion channel is currently closed.

 Default_avatar

-Michelle Falk almost 8 years ago
+Michelle Falk over 8 years ago

 Xcel does not need a rate increase every year, they need to quite sending me mailers that I use more energy than my neighbors and put that money to work for the company.
 I have 9 people in my house and most households around me have 2 or 3 members we do conserve energy.
 I can't get a 2% raise at work and yet I am asked for nearly 20% more for basic electricity.
 It is time for investors to stop asking for the moon while the rest of use barely get by.